Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Abstract

 \section{Abstract}

-Eye-based emotion recognition enables eyewear devices to perceive users’ emotional states and support emotion-aware interaction, yet deploying such functionality on their resource-limited embedded hardware remains challenging.
-Time-to-first-spike (TTFS)-coded spiking neural networks (SNNs) offer a promising solution, as each neuron emits at most one binary spike, resulting in extremely sparse and energy-efficient computation.
-While prior works have primarily focused on improving TTFS SNN training algorithms, the impact of network architecture has been largely overlooked.
+Eye-based emotion recognition enables eyewear devices to perceive users’ emotional states and support emotion-aware interaction.
+However, deploying such functionality on their resource-limited embedded hardware remains challenging.
+Time-to-first-spike (TTFS)-coded spiking neural networks (SNNs) offer a promising solution due to their extremely sparse and energy-efficient computation, where each neuron emits at most one binary spike.
+While prior works have primarily focused on improving TTFS SNN training algorithms, the role of network architecture has been largely overlooked.
+This is particularly critical, as spike timing in TTFS SNNs is tightly coupled with architectural design, and eye-based emotion recognition requires compact yet highly efficient networks.
 In this paper, we propose TNAS-ER, the first neural architecture search (NAS) framework tailored to TTFS SNNs for eye-based emotion recognition.
-TNAS-ER presents a novel ANN-assisted search strategy that leverages a ReLU-based ANN counterpart sharing an identity mapping with the TTFS SNN to guide architecture optimization.
+TNAS-ER presents a novel ANN-assisted search strategy that leverages a ReLU-based ANN counterpart to guide architecture optimization and stabilize training of the TTFS SNN.
 TNAS-ER employs an evolutionary algorithm, with weighted and unweighted average recall jointly defined as fitness objectives for emotion recognition.
 Extensive experiments demonstrate that TNAS-ER achieves high recognition performance with significantly improved efficiency.
-Furthermore, when deployed on neuromorphic hardware, TNAS-ER attains a low latency of 48 ms and an energy consumption of 0.05 J, confirming its superior energy efficiency and strong potential for practical applications.
+Furthermore, we evaluate TNAS-ER on a neuromorphic hardware, confirming its superior energy efficiency and strong potential for real-world applications.